abahmed/kwatch/README.md

 **kwatch** helps you monitor all changes in your Kubernetes(K8s) cluster, detects crashes in your running apps in realtime, and publishes notifications to your channels (Slack, Discord, etc.) instantly

+## ⭐️ Join Waitlist

+We're working on SAAS version of kwatch that provides User interface, optimized notifications, more details about crashes, and more.
+You can join <a href="https://join.kwatch.dev">the waitlist</a> to get early access!

 ## ⚡️ Getting Started

 ### Install